reflexer-labs/geb-pinger-bots/README.md

 This repo includes the following bots:

-- `updateCoinTwapAndRateSetter` Call the update function of the system coin medianizer pulling the price from a Uniswap TWAP
+- `coinTwapAndRateSetter` Call the update function of the system coin medianizer pulling the price from a Uniswap TWAP
-- `updateETHFsm` Update the ETH FSM (OSM) and subsequently call the OracleRelayer contract to push the new price inside the core system
+- `ETHFsm` Update the ETH FSM (OSM) and subsequently call the OracleRelayer contract to push the new price inside the core system
 <!-- - `updateRateSetter` Call the on-chain controller to calculate and set a new redemption rate -->
-- `updateTaxCollector` Call the Tax Collector to collect stability fees from open safes
+- `taxCollector` Call the Tax Collector to collect stability fees from open safes
-- `updateStabilityFeeTreasury` Transfer any potential stability fee surplus from the treasury
+- `stabilityFeeTreasury` Transfer any potential stability fee surplus from the treasury
 - `pauseExecutor` Execute pending proposals from DSPause like contracts
 - `debtSettler` Call the settle debt function in the AccountingEngine contract
 - `ceilingSetter` Set the debt ceiling according to the current amount of RAI outstanding